Ten-year JGBs untraded for record third straight session

 By Junko Fujita

-TOKYO, Oct 11 (Reuters) - Japan's 10-year government bonds were untraded for a third session in a row so far on Tuesday, on course to set a record despite upward pressure from overseas peers, while nine-year bond yields hit a two-week high.
+TOKYO, Oct 11 (Reuters) - Japan's 10-year government bonds were untraded for a third session on Tuesday, setting a record despite upward pressure from overseas peers, while nine-year bond yields hit a two-week high.

 The 10-year JGB yield JP10YTN=JBTC were flat at 0.245%, just below the Bank of Japan's upper end of the target yield of 0.25%.